 $100 funds school bus transportation

-Ford’s provides free tickets AND free bus transportation for students.
+Ford’s provides FREE tickets and bus transportation for students.
 Your support provides many students with their first experience of live theatre.

 Abraham Lincoln, wearing his signature beard and dressed in a suit, is seated for a formal portrait.
-He looks off to his left.
-He is photographed from the legs up.
+He is photographed from the waist up and looks directly into the camera.

 Photo courtesy of Ford’s Theatre National Historic Site.